kammoji/btctick/README.md

 </pre>

 TODO: Check for updates upon running.
 Currently it works in the sense that git stuff runs on display if update available.
 Update is checked in the init spinner.
-TODO: Set historical to optional and not default
+TODO: Set historical to optional and not default.
+Update 03/2023: is now optional but option not working yet
 TODO: Graphical user interface

 Suggestions, questions, anything?